Classic Pork Plov (Stovetop Pilaf in a Cauldron)

 3. Step 3:

-While the fat is being fried, cut the pork into pieces of the size you need, medium or smaller.
+While the fat renders, cut the pork into pieces the size you prefer — medium or a little smaller.

 4. Step 4: